jahaniam/ml-pipeline/README.md

 - **Large Scale Training:** AWS sagemaker

 - **Inference Server:** Nvidia Triton - supports most frameworks.
-It has a scheduler, dynamic batching, and concurrency for model optimization. it supports GRPC for model inference on edge for streaming data.
+It has a scheduler, dynamic batching, and concurrency for model optimization. it supports gRPC for model inference on edge for streaming data.

 - **Experiment Tracking:** Weights and Biases (https://wandb.ai/mnist_prototype/digit_classification/)